Home Element Metal Sodium

 The vast deposit of rock salt may be obtained by the evaporation of ancient seas.
 The Cheshire salt field in the United Kingdom occupies areas of (60 km × 24 km) and a nearly 400-meter thick layer.
 Similar deposits are found in Saskatchewan, Canada, and Carlsbad, New Mexico.
 Besides the rock salts, natural brines and oceanic waters contain large amounts of sodium chloride.

-Sodium in living organisms
+Sodium in Living Organisms

 Production Process